CorinneBosch/mk_bnb/README.md

 To test inividual unit or feature tests in your terminal:
 ```
-$ rspec spec/units/bookmarks_spec.rb -fd
+$ rspec spec/units/user_spec.rb -fd
-$ rspec spec/features/view_bookmarks_spec.rb -fd
+$ rspec spec/features/sign_in_spec.rb -fd
 ```

 ## User stories
-Here are the user stories which we have written based on the objectives and what we expect the app to do:
+Based on the objectives and expectations of our app we came up with the following user stories:

 ```
 1. Any signed-up user can list a new space.